Aussies & Border Collies are not for everyone!

 you get them Out and About, the more they will adjust.

-litter, you can have a variety of social tendencies and level of strong
+litter, you will have general consistency of personality, but can have a variety of social tendencies and level of strong

 mindedness-each pup will carry traits from their parents, but it is up